ernestjohn/livealu/README.md

-This is the official Git Repository for Kudevolve
+This is the official Git Repository for

 Development Team

 Ernest John Ndungu
-Collins Omwenga